-This section estimates how well EUROMOD tracks the changes in income distribution and poverty for 2015-20178 compared to Eurostat where possible (at the time of writing 2016 Eurostat figures referring to 2015 income were available).
+This section estimates how well EUROMOD tracks the changes in income distribution and poverty for 2013-2016 compared to Eurostat where possible (at the time of writing only 2014 Eurostat figures referring to 2013 income were available).

-Table 4.9 shows that in 2015 the income shares by decile predicted by EUROMOD are close to those reported by Eurostat.
-One exception if bottom income deciles, for which incomes are over-estimated by around 16% in EUROMOD.
-This may be due to several issues, including assumptions of full benefit take-up and full tax compliance, limitations of simulated meanstesting rules, etc. Assumption of full tax compliance may also play a role here.
+Table 4.8 shows that in 2013 the income shares by decile predicted by EUROMOD are close to those reported by Eurostat.
+One exception if the first income decile, whose income are overestimated by around 11% in EUROMOD.
+This may be due to several issues, including assumptions of full benefit take-up and full tax compliance, limitations of simulated meanstesting rules, etc. On the other hand incomes at the very top are underestimated.
+Assumption of full tax compliance may also play a role here.

-The latter leads to the quintile ratio being underestimated in EUROMOD for the baseline of 2015 (ratio 0.92).
-For Gini coefficients we find a close match for 2015 (ratio of 0.96).
-Similar ratios are observed for both mean and median incomes in the baseline year, with median income underestimation ratio 0.98 and mean income ratio of 0.96 EUROMOD simulations imply further growth in mean and median incomes, as well as inequality, for the period of 2015-2017 and a decline in 2018.
-The latter is likely due to the political effort and reforms, including introduction of the universal child benefits, further increase in the general tax allowance, increase of the level of the state supported income, etc.
+Nevertheless, the quintile ratio is well simulated in EUROMOD for the baseline of 2013 (ratio 0.94).
+For Gini coefficients we also find a close match for 2013 (ratio of 0.97).
+Similar ratios are observed for both mean and median incomes in the baseline year.
+EUROMOD simulations imply further growth in mean and median incomes, as well as inequality, for the period of 2014-2016.